-- dogs are provided with suitable and adequate food, drink and clean bedding
+- Dogs are provided with suitable and adequate food, drink and clean bedding

-- dogs are kept in a secure and safe environment and provided with sufficient space proportionate to the number of dogs kept
+- Dogs are kept in a secure and safe environment and provided with sufficient space proportionate to the number of dogs kept

-- facilities for the keeping of dogs are suitable and maintained in a good state of repair
+- Facilities for the keeping of dogs are suitable and maintained in a good state of repair

-- dogs receive adequate grooming and veterinary treatment
+- Dogs receive adequate grooming and veterinary treatment

-- reasonable emergency procedures are in place and that reasonable precautions are taken to prevent the spread of infectious or contagious diseases
+- Reasonable emergency procedures are in place and that reasonable precautions are taken to prevent the spread of infectious or contagious diseases

-- worming and vaccinations
+- Worming and vaccinations

-- breed features and characteristics
+- Breed features and characteristics

 After the visit

-The visit process is a cornerstone of the Assured Breeders scheme and provides absolute assurance that breeders of the scheme are adopting all our principles of responsible breeding.
+The visit process is a cornerstone of our Assured Breeders scheme and provides assurance that our breeders are adopting all our principles of responsible breeding.
 The majority of visits are successful and most breeders find them a highly enjoyable and rewarding experience.
 Even those that find they need to make amendments or additions to their paperwork or canine management find the changes are easy to make and truly worthwhile.